nuodb/nuodb-client/README.rst

 Unpack the tar file, or unzip the zip file which will create a *nuodb-<package>-<ver>* directory that contains the NuoDB Client Package files.

-To use the drivers you may need to configure your user applications with the appropriate path settings to locate your NuoDB Client package install directory at runtime.
+To use the drivers, user applications may need to be configured with the appropriate path settings to locate the NuoDB Client package install directory at runtime.

 Resources